Short Game Secrets: Stop Chunking Your Chips and Pitch Shots

 STEP 4:

-It really IS that simple.
-We can't have Frankenstein arms and no pressure drift if you're going to be a really great short game player.
-It's the fastest way to lower your scores BY FAR because this takes pressure off your long game.
+The four step method above is the fastest way to lower your scores BY FAR.
+It is easy to practice if you only have even a few spare minutes and just a little bit of space.
+By focusing on your short game, the pressure is taken off your long game.
 When you're confident over these shots, your putter tends to perform better as well.
 It's a win, win.
 Now, get to work!

 -D